Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 **Creating an account on Dev Studio**

 To create an account on Fiserv Developer Studio, refer to the [Register to Fiserv Developer Studio](?path=docs/getting-started/before-you-start.md#register-to-fiserv-developer-studio) section.
-After successful registration, following credentials are obtained via email:
+After successful registration, you will be able to <create a workspace>.
+You can obtain the following credentials from the workspace:

+* Product name

+* Org ID

+* API key name
+* API key type
+* API key
-- API Key
+* API secret
-- Username/Password
-- OrgId
-- AppId
-- VendorId
-- ChannelId
+* Host URL

-Some of these credentials are required to be passed as header parameters under the EFXHeader parameter.
-For more information, refer to the [EFXHeader](?path=docs/api-ref-EFX-header.md) section.
+These credentials are important to send in API requests. **API key** and **API secret** values are used to generate access token, whereas **Org ID** value is required to be passed as header parameter under the [EFXHeader](?path=docs/api-ref-EFX-header.md) parameter.

 **Generating an Access Token**

-An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely.
+An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely. **API key **and **API secret** values obtained from Workspace are required to generate an access token.

-To generate the access token, follow the steps below:
+To generate an access token, refer to Generating Access Token section.
-1. Sign on to your Fiserv Developer Studio account
-2. Go to the Dashboard
-3. From the top-right corner of the screen, click **Credentials**
-4. Click **Generate Access Token**

 <!-- theme: info -->
 > #### Note